agdavid/agdavid.github.io/_posts/2016-05-05-10_steps_to_heroku_letting_your_sinatra_app_sing_in_sqlite3_and_postgresql.markdown

 ***Beginner Tip: Pause, Breath, Learn About Heroku***:
-*At this point, your Sinatra application is almost configured for Heroku.
-I highly recommend pausing and learning about Heroku by going through their ["Getting Started With Ruby"](https://devcenter.heroku.com/articles/getting-started-with-ruby#introduction) learning module.
-This will get you to install and be familiar with the Heroku Toolbelt -  also it's fun!*
+At this point, your Sinatra application is almost configured for Heroku.
+I highly recommend pausing and learning about Heroku by going through their [Getting Started With Ruby](https://devcenter.heroku.com/articles/getting-started-with-ruby#introduction) learning module.
+This will get you to install and be familiar with the Heroku Toolbelt -  also it's fun!